Indonesia's Mount Merapi unleashes lava as other volcanoes flare up, forcing thousands to evacuate | Science-Environment

 In 2010, an eruption killed 347 people and displaced 20,000 villagers.

-The 2,968-metre (9,737-foot) mountain is about 30 kilometers (18 miles) from Yogyakarta, an ancient centre of Javanese culture and the seat of royal dynasties going back centuries.
+The 2,968-meter (9,737-foot) mountain is about 30 kilometers (18 miles) from Yogyakarta, an ancient center of Javanese culture and the seat of royal dynasties going back centuries.
 About a quarter million people live within 10 kilometers (6 miles) of the volcano.

 Also on Sunday, Mount Marapi in West Sumatra province erupted again, its third biggest flare-up this month, albeit without discharging lava.
 About 500 residents living near it were evacuated.
 Last month, it erupted, killing 23 climbers and injuring several others.